A little girl lost in her thoughts while in her family’s corn field in Togo, West Africa. [Nikon D5, Sigma 35mm ƒ/1.4, ISO 100, ƒ/1.4, 1/2000]

 My personal experience has taught me that I will never get rid of worrying and anxiety.
 Even these tips are not enough.
 Life can be just overwhelming at times.

-A Lament in The Book of Lamentations or in the Psalms may be looked at as a cry of need in a context of crisis.
-Another way of looking at it is all the more basic: laments simply being “appeals for divine help in distress”.
+A Lament in The Book of Lamentations or the Psalms may be seen as a cry of need in a context of crisis.
+Another way of looking at it is essential: laments simply being “appeals for divine help in distress.”

-These laments, too, often have a set format: an address to God, description of the suffering/anguish which one seeks relief, a petition for help and deliverance, a curse towards one’s enemies, an expression of the belief of ones innocence or a confession of the lack thereof, a vow corresponding to an expected divine response, and lastly, a song of thanksgiving.
+These laments, too, often have a set format: an address to God, a description of the suffering/anguish from which one seeks relief, a petition for help and deliverance, a curse towards one’s enemies, an expression of the belief of one’s innocence or a confession of the lack thereof, a vow corresponding to an expected divine response, and lastly, a song of thanksgiving.

 I struggled with fear and worry for years.
-But through time, I began to find that the things that once would have sent me down an anxious spiral, no longer had the same effect.
-It didn’t happen quickly, but over days, months, years.
+But through time, I began to find that the things that once would have sent me down an anxious spiral no longer had the same effect.
+It didn’t happen quickly but over days, months, and years.

 I read words – of life – of truth.
-Soaking them in, over and over, praying them out loud.
+I was soaking them in, over and over, praying them out loud.
 Until they became so familiar, they replaced the other things in my mind that I’d battled against.
 There’s nothing magical about words and verses, but there is power through them.

 “My God, My God, Why?” –Psalms 22:1

-I see the laments as a time where we complain to God about something that just isn’t right in our eyes.
-We then go on and make a request from God.
+I see the laments as a time when we complain to God about something that isn’t right in our eyes.
+We then go on and request God.

-What I want to emphasize here is that the writers of all the laments then go to the next step in their lament where they give an expression of trust.
-This often is in the form of God in the past you did this.
+I want to emphasize here that the writers of all the laments then go to the next step in their crying, where they express trust.
+This often is in the form of God.
+In the past, you did this.
 I know from my experience you do intervene.
-It is the remembrance of how God has taken care of them in the past and they are asking for his deliverance from what they are suffering from now.
+It is the remembrance of how God has taken care of them in the past, and they are asking for his deliverance from what they are suffering from now.

-A Biblical lament, then, is an honest cry to a God who is powerful, good, and just.
-It’s a cry that expects an answer from God, and therefore results in hope, trust, and joy rather than despair.
+A Biblical lament, then, is an honest cry to a God who is powerful, reasonable, and just.
+It’s a cry that expects an answer from God and therefore results in hope, trust, and joy rather than despair.

 What happens when I pray a lament?

-I have had many sinus infections through my life and this painful disgusting condition is how I feel before I pray.
-While not always immediate is the response, I do know that the answer to my prayer is like being able to breath again.
+I have had many sinus infections throughout my life, and this painful, disgusting condition is how I feel before I pray.
+While the response is not always immediate, I know that the answer to my prayer is like being able to breathe again.

 The anxiety that froze me and kept me paralyzed is gone.
 I now am in a state of worry with hope.
-I am then able to think about what can I do that I do have control over.
+I can then think about what I can do that I have control over.

-So on those nights I cannot sleep because I wonder where my next check will come from, I am able to get out of bed and start writing emails.
-These emails maybe pitching ideas to clients and potential customers or something else that I haven’t done before.
+So on those nights, I cannot sleep because I wonder where my next check will come from; I can get out of bed and start writing emails.
+These emails may be pitching ideas to clients and potential customers or something else I haven’t done before.

-Once I have written those emails I am now able to go to bed and sleep.
+Once I have written those emails, I can go to bed and sleep.

-I believe it is God who helped me get unstuck and even possibly some ideas.
+I believe God helped me get unstuck and even possibly have some ideas.

 Stanley’s Stages of Freelancer’s Anxiety

-- Making list of what I can do and what I have no control over
+- Please list what I can do and what I have no control over

 - Take action on what I can do